Seminar description

 For my undergraduate degree…

-I studied English at the University of Toronto and Art History at Cambridge University.
+English at the University of Toronto, art history at Cambridge (2 BAs!).

 I am surprisingly good at…